 How to Get Started On A Virtual Career

 Finding virtual employment is not as easy as it sounds.
-First of all, there are many “work from home” scams out there, asking you to invest money, provide your personal information or say things like, “you can make $5,000/month just by taking a survey!”
+First of all, there are many “work from home” scams out there, asking you to invest money, or to provide your personal information.
+They say things such as, “You can make $5,000/month just by taking a survey!”
 These ploys are a waste of your valuable time and will only make you more frustrated in your job search.

 As you begin your search, be sure to visit reputable websites where employers know serious job seekers look to find employment.
 Check out sites where employers have pay to post a position or those websites that cater to remote jobs like Indeed.com, ZipRecruiter.com, Monster.com, CareerBuilder.com or FlexJobs.com.